 - HELOC against your personal home.
-Use a HELOC against your personal home on your investment property.
+You could use a HELOC on your personal home.
 It’s a risk, because you could lose your house if you’re unable to make payments.
-But you can write off the interest on your taxes, if you use the HELOC for qualifying property improvements and repairs.
+But you can write off the interest on your taxes if you use the HELOC for qualifying property improvements and repairs.

 - Home equity loan.
 A home equity loan gives you money in a lump sum, but you have to start making full loan payments right away.
 And similar to a HELOC, the interest part of your loan could have tax benefits, depending on how you spend the funds.

 - Cash-out refinance.
 Depending on the amount of equity you have, you could choose to refinance your investment property and take the difference out as cash.
 As with any mortgage, you should be able to write off your interest on your taxes.